kestra-io/docs/content/docs/15.how-to-guides/inputs-api.md

 ---
-title: How To Pass Inputs via an API call in Kestra
+title: How to Pass Inputs via an API call in Kestra
 icon: /docs/icons/tutorial.svg
 ---